-M.S. in Forensic Sciences - Forensic Psychology
+M.S. in Forensic Sciences - Forensic Psychology for Investigators

 This program is not designed to create clinical or counseling psychologists.
 If you are interested in applying for related licensure or a Ph.D. program, please check the prerequisite requirements for the respective licensing authority or doctoral program before applying.

 The master’s program requires 32 graduate credit hours and requires a capstone creative component.
 This program may be completed full-time or part-time.